Office Timeline Pro+ is here!

 To begin, open the free Gantt chart maker in your browser and follow the steps below.

 From the New section in Office timeline Online select one of the various templates provided or click on Timeline from scratch to start your Gantt chart.
 For this example, we will be using the "Project Overview" template.

 Once you click on a template, the web app will open a large preview of it with a menu that lets you browse through all the other designs.
 If you're happy with the template chosen, click on the Use button to go to the Data View, where you can add or edit data.

 In the Data tab, replace the template's data with your own tasks (T) and dates.
 You can add milestones (M) too or make some quick styling choices here, such changing task shapes and colors.
 As you edit items, you'll notice that Office Timeline updates your Gantt chart in real time and displays a live preview of it on the right.
 When ready, click on that preview or on the Timeline tab to go to the Timeline View, where you can customize every detail on your Gantt chart.

 The Timeline View is where the real magic happens.
 Here you can personalize everything with a few clicks – you can instantly change any font, color, shape, position or date format, or add extra details such as Today's Date or Elapsed Time.
-In my final Gantt chart below, you can see I've played with different milestone sizes and shapes, formatted fonts, and switched on the Percent Complete indicator for tasks.
+In our final Gantt chart below, you can see we've played with different milestone sizes and shapes, formatted fonts, and switched on the Percent Complete indicator for tasks.